matteomenapace/somewhere-bot/README.md

 # Postcards from the middle of nowhere

-A bot on a roadtrip, tweeting postcards from the places it visits every day https://twitter.com/SomeWhereBot
+A bot on a roadtrip, tweeting postcards from the places it visits every day.

 ## Get started